thakursneha430/hand-gesture-reco-system/README.md

 ✋ Hand Gesture Recognition System
-My first Machine Learning project built with Python, OpenCV, and MediaPipe.This system detects hand landmarks and recognizes gestures in real time using a webcam
 A simple project to explore Computer Vision and ML basics 🚀

 <h1 align="center">✋ Hand Gesture Recognition System</h1>